hussam0is/Multi-Armed-Bandit-Simulator/README.md

 # arm_bandits_simulator
 A simulation of Multi-arm bandit problem using **Successive Elimination** algorithm.
-Rewards for each arm are driven from noraml distributions.
+Rewards for each arm are driven from normal distributions.

 **Input:**
 1- expectations= -list of rewards expectations to assign for each arm reward-